openshift-metal3/kni-installer/docs/dev/baremetal.md

   openshift/installer, it's quite beneficial for us to be working in that codebase from the start.

+## What's next?

+### Bootstrap Ignition Customizations

+We need to make bare metal specific bootstrap ignition customizations.
+How best to do it?
+With per platform directories for assets?

+### Provisioning Master Nodes

+How do we prototype the Ironic based provisioning initially?
+With a path that is completely different from the other platforms?

+Would we move to terraform next as something more workable in the medium term, since that's what other platforms do?

+When we would switch to using baremetal-operator?
+Would all other platforms have to switch from terraform at the same time, or could it be bare metal specific initially?

+### Using External Ironic

+Users may use Ironic to discover and introspect nodes before launching kni-install.
+Does it make sense for kni-install to reuse this rather than re-running Ironic on the bootstrap VM.

 ## How to rebase?

 The kni-installer rebasing branch regularly rebases to latest